theotherphil/imagecli/README.md

 ## The image stack

 All of the pipelines shown thus far have taken a single image as input and produced a single image as output.
-However, we support operations mapping multiple inputs to a single output, as well as operations mapping a single input to multiple outputs.
+However, we also support operations mapping multiple inputs to a single output, as well as operations mapping a single input to multiple outputs.
 This is handled via an implicit image
 stack: all input images are pushed onto the top of an image stack, and each operation pops one or more images from the top of the stack, applies some transformation, and pushes one or more output images back onto the stack.
-All images provided via the command line are pushed onto the image stack before we starting running the pipeline, and when the pipeline completes we walk along the list of output paths in parallel to the images remaining in the stack, saving each image to the provided path.
+All images provided via the command line are pushed onto the image stack before we starting running the pipeline, and when the pipeline completes we save the contents of the image stack to the `--output` paths.

 ### Multiple inputs, single output

-The following command line takes two images as input, and applies the `hcat` operator, which horizontally concatenates a pair of images.
+The following command line takes two images as input and applies the `hcat` operation, which horizontally concatenates a pair of images.

 <pre>imagecli -i robin.png robin_gray.png -o ex0_0.png -p 'hcat'</pre>
 <img src='images/multiple-inputs-single-output/ex0_0.png'/>

+The diagram below shows the state of the image stack as this pipeline is run.

 ```
     |